dcam0050/DoraROSBridge/README.md

-# ROS1 to ROS2 Image Bridge Example
+# ROS1 to ROS2 Bridge Examples

-This example demonstrates how to bridge image data from ROS1 to ROS2 using Dora dataflow.
+This project demonstrates how to bridge data between ROS1 and ROS2 using Dora dataflow.
+It includes multiple examples:

+## Examples

+### 1. Image Bridge
 The `ros1-image-source` subscribes to a ROS1 topic publishing `sensor_msgs/Image`, and the `ros2-image-sink` publishes the received images to a ROS2 topic.

+### 2. TTS (Text-to-Speech) Bridge
+The `ros2-tts-source` subscribes to ROS2 text topics and forwards text to ROS1 TTS topics via the `ros1-tts-sink`.

+### 3. Audio Streaming Bridge
+The `gstreamer-audio-receiver` receives audio from a robot via UDP RTP and forwards it to ROS2 via the `ros2-audio-publisher`.

 ## Quick Start